kubernauts/tk8/README.md

 ## Installation

 The TK8 CLI requires some dependencies to perform its tasks.
-At the moment we still need your help here, but we are already working on a setup script that will do these tasks for you.
+At the moment we still need your help here, but we are working on a setup script that will do these tasks for you.

 ### Terraform